The Best Things About Living in East Sacramento

-With its tree-canopied streets, family-friendly neighborhoods and ample entertainment options, it’s no wonder East Sacramento is one of the most desirable areas in town!
-Well-kept historic homes, many built for the city’s movers and shakers in the early part of the 20th century, define much of the area.
+East Sacramento is a charming, family-friendly area known for its tree-lined streets and leafy parks.
+Its many well-kept historic homes define the area, ranging from quaint post-war cottages to luxury estates designed for the city’s movers and shakers in the early part of the 20th century.
 But there are also plenty of modest starter homes, contemporary townhomes and new construction as well.

 East Sacramento has some of the most elegant and extravagant homes in the city.
 The area is comprised of a handful of small, charming neighborhoods that blend seamlessly with the refined, elegant homes built primarily in the 1930s and 1940s.
 You will discover an array of housing styles in East Sacramento, including European revivals, bungalows, Craftsman, Spanish, Tudors, and ranch style homes, ranging from quaint storybook to posh grandeur.

 Having local eateries within reach can be a big draw when considering a move to a particular neighborhood.
 East Sacramento has plenty of restaurants to choose from and many are within walking distance for a number of residents, particularly those living on the western and eastern edges of the community.
-East Sacramento restaurants include Selland’s Market Cafe, OneSpeed Pizza, Hawks Public House, OBO’ Italian Table and Bar, Kru, Juno’s Kitchen & Delicatessen, and so many more.
-You can easily access nearly any type of food you’re craving while in East Sacramento.
+East Sacramento restaurants include Selland’s Market Cafe, OneSpeed Pizza, Hawks Public House, OBO’ Italian Table and Bar, Kru, and so many more.
+You can easily access nearly any type of food you’re craving while in East Sacramento, from Japanese to Thai, Greek to Italian and everything in between.

 East Sacramento is dotted with small community parks, most with play structures for the kids and wide open fields for sports and picnicking.
 But the jewel of the area is the 32-acre McKinley Park.
 It features a small duck pond, a community pool, an expansive playground, tennis courts and playing fields, as well as the McKinley Rose Garden, a fragrant, colorful spot to admire the blooms or just sit back and relax.
 The park is a community hub, with the Clunie Community Center home to special events and the McKinley Library.
 Runners and walkers frequent the trail circling around this spacious and scenic park, and yogis enjoy free Saturday morning yoga classes held near the rose garden.

 East Sacramento maintains a well-connected and engaged community, exemplified in the many events happening throughout the year.
 There are a few in particular that remain popular year after year.
-Pops in the Park is a free music series held at different parks each June, and Screen on the Green is a movie series held at various parks in the neighborhood throughout August.
-And Taste of East Sac is a celebration of the wonderful restaurants, breweries and wine in East Sacramento.
+Pops in the Park is a free music series held at different parks each summer and Taste of East Sac is a celebration of the wonderful restaurants, breweries and wine in East Sacramento.
+There are also numerous outdoor movie nights, food truck roundups, farmers’ markets and holiday celebrations.

-Of course, East Sacramento has its share of run-of-the-mill grocery stores and pharmacies.
-But it also has a growing number of independent shops selling all varieties of unique goods.
+East Sacramento has a growing number of independent shops selling all varieties of unique goods.
 If you’re looking for a gift, swing by The Kitchen Table, which has cute and quirky home goods and gourmet foods.
 Or pick up local honey at The Bee Box (and be sure to spy the bee hole on the side of the building, where store-kept bees buzz in and out).
 Summer Porch is the go-to spot for farmhouse decor and everything shabby-chic, plus locally-made home goods and vintage tableware.
+Superbum Plant Company has every type of houseplant imaginable, as well as vintage items, vinyl, and goods made by local artisan makers.

 Call East Sacramento Home